niharikaK16/GenAIChatbot_OpenAI-Integration-Assistant/README.md

 # GenAIChatbot_OpenAI-Integration-Assistant
-The GenAI-OpenAI Chatbot is an innovative solution that leverages the power of general artificial intelligence (GenAI) and the OpenAI API to create a personalized and intelligent conversational assistant.
+The GenAI-OpenAI Chatbot is an innovative solution that leverages the power of generative artificial intelligence (GenAI) and the OpenAI API to create a personalized and intelligent conversational assistant.
 This chatbot enables users to interact with a sophisticated AI model capable of answering a wide range of questions based on uploaded documents.
 # Chatbot Project

 This project utilizes the OpenAI API to create a personalized chatbot.
 Let's break down what's happening in the code: